EPFL-LCN/neuronaldynamics-exercises/doc/exercises/passive-cable.rst

     import brian2 as b2
     import matplotlib.pyplot as plt
-    from neurodynex.cable_equation import passive_cable
+    from neurodynex3.cable_equation import passive_cable
-    from neurodynex.tools import input_factory
+    from neurodynex3.tools import input_factory
     passive_cable.getting_started()

 The function :func:`.passive_cable.getting_started` injects a very short pulse current at (t=500ms, x=100um) into a finite length cable and then lets Brian evolve the dynamics for 2ms.
 This simulation produces a time x location matrix whose entries are the membrane voltage at each (time,space)-index.
-The result is visualized using pyplot.imshow.
+The result is visualized using ``pyplot.imshow``.

 .. figure:: exc_images/cable_equation_pulse.png